everypinio/hardpy/docs/features/features.md

 language = "zh"
 ```

-### Enlarged start/stop button
+### Full-size start/stop button

-**HardPy** provides an enlarged start/stop button layout option for improved usability across different devices and use cases.
+**HardPy** provides a full-size start/stop button layout option for improved usability across different devices and use cases.

 **Configuration**:
-Enable the enlarged button in your `hardpy.toml`:
+Enable the full-size button in your `hardpy.toml`:

 ```toml
 [frontend]